biomurph/DINACON_Hummingbird_Heartbeats/README.md

 Outline of use.
 The interface allows you to access and manipulate binary files.
 Hardware is powered via USB, and requires a connected Terminal or Data Visualizer to begin function.
 When you plug in the USB *without Terminal or Data Visualizer* the BLUE LED will be steady on.
 Once the port is connected, the BLUE LED will pulse/fade nicely saying it is ready.
+Set your serial port to 2000000 baud.

 - Record sensor data to a binary file
 - List all the files in memory